-The Employee Policies & Procedures contained herein have been adopted pursuant to Resolution 2018- of the RTA Board of Directors adopted <<DATE>> and any subsequent amendments.
-Resolution 2018- is attached as Appendix A to this handbook.
+The Employee Policies & Procedures contained herein have been adopted by the RTA Board of Directors July 11, 2018 and any subsequent amendments.

 Section 1.4 References to County Ordinance and Reliance on County Policies

 The RTA is an independent agency separate from the County of San Luis Obispo (the County) and is not subject to the County Civil Service ordinances.
 Nonetheless, in recognition of the RTA' Board's direction for consistency between many RTA and County employee policies, and a desire to minimize the length and level of detail in this document where possible, certain sections of the County's ordinances are referred to herein and incorporated by reference when applicable.
 As referenced throughout the Handbook, the County Human Resources Department serves as the "third party contractor providing human resource services to RTA" and provides expertise on personnel matters as needed.
 Any conflicts between the County's ordinances and these Employee Policies and Procedures shall be construed in favor of the Policies and Procedures.